A series of thematic walks led by Germander around curiosities in the City of London, and Kennington.

 All walks last 2.5 - 3 hours, and are held on request - get in touch: email@example.com

-Germander is a certified Blue Cardigan guide, conducting walks in a cardigan that is unanimously certified to be in the blue range of the visible spectrum.
+Germander is a Blue Cardigan guide, conducting walks apparelled in an item of upper outerware that is certified to be in a crisp shade of cobalt.

 The Trail of the Golden Grasshoppers and Mercers' Maidens

 Germander leads a walk in the City of London, following the trail of the Mercers' Maidens and Golden Grasshoppers, exploring other recurring curiosities, discovering peculiar passages, and revealing many of the secret signs and surprises of the City.
 No tourist sites, no invisible history - only things that you can actually see, but would normally miss or be mystified by.
 Starts and ends at Bank.

 ‘Things fishy and shippy in the City’ - curiosities of maritime and natural history in the City of London - from scallops and swans to teasels and thistles, tritons and other hybrids.
 Including Lloyds ladies, Vintners' nicks, barge beds and Peek Tea, with references to lost rivers and memorials to sunken ships.
 Again, no tourist sites, no invisible history - only things that you can actually see, but would normally miss or be mystified by.
 Begins at Mansion House station, ends at Tower Hill.

 Explore the quirky side of Kennington on this walking tour, where you'll discover: